Little Trains Of The Pyrenees

 Enjoy the views from the Roses Express road train

-The historic Little Yellow Train climbs into the French Pyrenees from UNESCO-listed Villefranche-de-Conflent
+Ride the Little Yellow Train to the French Pyrenees

-The Nuria Rack Railw ay offers the only access to the year-round Spanish resort
+Ride the Nuria Rack Railway, which offers the only access to the year-round Spanish mountain resort

 Discover the stunning Upper Aude Valley on France's Red Train